googlearchive/backbonefire/README.md

 `save` and `destroy` methods on a model.

 Please see [todos-sync.js](https://github.com/firebase/backfire/blob/master/todos-sync.js)
-for ana example of how to use this feature.
+for an example of how to use this feature.

 License
 -------